ajhenley/gitbook/compound_boolean_expressions.md

 ###Compound Boolean Expressions

 <p>Sometimes we want to use logic more complicated than just &ldquo;less than&rdquo; or &ldquo;equal to&rdquo;.
-Imagine a grandmother who will only approve you dating her grandchild if you are older than 25 <em>and</em> younger than 40 <em>and</em> either rich or really good looking.
-If that grandmother was a programmer and could convince applicants to answer honestly, her program might look a bit like this:</p>
+Project managers are constantly asking for software to be developed.
+And they want it to be done quickly, for minimal cost and at the highest quality.
+The rule is: **We can make it fast, cheap or good.
+Pick two**.

 ```java
  import java.util.Scanner;